kazumah1/sigyl/packages/web/state/supabase-profile-update-issue.md

 - Full access to Secrets and API Keys functionality
 - No more 406 errors or intermittent 401s
 - MCP package pages work seamlessly with Connect button
+- CLI commands generate with correct format and environment setup

 ### **For Supabase OAuth Users** (like you):
 - Uses Supabase JWT token from session (with automatic refresh)